Cornucopia of coupons

 Here are some of the programs that will save you money.
 You can sign up for deals in the cities to which you plan to travel as well as the city you live in.

-In some cities, Groupon, which debuted in 2008, has inspired so many competitors you may need an aggregater site like Dealradar to compile them and send them to you in a daily digest.
+In some cities, Groupon has inspired so many competitors you may need an aggregator site to compile them and send them to you in a daily digest.

 If you don't know if a restaurant is convenient to where you'll be staying on a trip, use Walkscore to find nearby restaurants and shops.